HTTP Requests

 method returns the request's host:

-const host = request.getHost!
+const host\string = request.getHost!

 Retrieving The Request Origin